 About the Author

-Peter is an Instructor & Co-Founder of NDIL with over 14 years as a Professional Private Investigator.
+Peter is an Instructor & Co-Founder of NDIL with over 15 years as a Professional Private Investigator.
 Peter has spent more than a decade conducting investigations and security operations throughout the world, primarily for corporations, law firms, and government agencies.
 Peter has assisted in the creation of numerous investigative & security training programs in various capacities.
-Thru NDIL, Peter has helped many Ontarians aspiring to become Private Investigators.
+Thru NDIL, Peter has helped many in ON aspiring to become Toronto Private Investigators.